The Richard Nixon Presidential Library and Museum in Yorba Linda, California, maintains:

 But the main reason my family and I visited on a warm October afternoon was to see the special exhibit Apollo 11: One Giant Leap for Mankind.

-It was six months to the day into President Nixon’s first term when Neil Armstrong and Buzz Aldrin became the first men to walk on the moon.
-Moments later, the President called from the Oval Office to congratulate the astronauts.
-Three days he personally greeted them at splashdown aboard the U.S.S.
+Neil Armstrong and Buzz Aldrin became the first men to walk on the moon six months to the day after Nixon became President.
+Moments after, he called from the Oval Office to congratulate the astronauts.
+Three days later, he personally greeted them at splashdown aboard the U.S.S.
 Hornet.

 The moon landing was the most significant technological achievement since the invention of the printing press.
 It established the United States’ scientific prowess.
 It helped sway belief around the world that the path to the brightest future lay along American-style capitalism rather than Soviet-style communism.
 It fostered American pride, American unity, American hope.